 The IET has a wealth of engineering expertise within its membership, covering a broad range of technologies and sectors.
 The Policy Department seeks to tap into this and offer it to policymakers in the UK.
 Unlike many organisations, the IET can offer unbiased, independent, evidence based policy advice, free from commercial or political influence.

 The IET represents the views of its members on a wide range of professional and technological issues.

 IET members are invited and encouraged to take part in contributing to this activity from the IET.

 Consultations in progress are posted on the website and IET members may register with 'Policy Keys' to receive email notification of new consultations within their areas of interest.

 The IET operates a number of Policy Panels to ensure the quality and independence of its policy advice and comment.
 The IET can also propose individuals to sit on government advisory bodies.

-The IET supports joint standing committees including the Hazards Forum, the Inter-Institutional Group on Health and Safety and the Independent Safety Assurance Group and works closely with the other engineering institutions in the Education for Engineering and the Engineering the Future alliances.
+The IET supports joint standing committees including the Hazards Forum, the Joint Institution Group on Safety Risk and the Independent Safety Assurance Group and works closely with the other engineering institutions in the Education for Engineering and the Engineering the Future alliances.